bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-reuse.md

 # Code reuse

-While generating the code you may want to reuse the code you already have.
+While generating the code, you may want to reuse the code you already have.
 There are two ways to do that.

 The first way is applicable when you already have the module generated before by `go-asyncapi` and want to reuse it as a whole.
 For that, you can add the `--reuse-*` flags.
 They tell the generator to import the types